Mercedes B-Class MPV - Practicality & boot space

 Loads of interior and boot space but B-Class not as versatile as other MPVs

 In its initial form, the latest B-Class doesn't quite live up to its MPV or 'people carrier' billing.
-Think of it as a taller, more spacious hatchback like the Volkswagen Golf SV and you won't be far wrong.
+Think of it as a taller, more spacious hatchback like the BMW 2 Series Active Tourer and you won't be far wrong.
 As a result, it feels geared towards those drivers who find conventional hatchbacks too low-slung to be easily accessible, rather than as a car designed for an active family lifestyle.

 Mercedes B-Class interior space & storage

 For all its visual similarities with the A-Class, it's still immediately apparent how much higher up you sit in the B-Class - around 10cm in fact.
-Though it can't match the elevated driving position of a compact SUV, it certainly affords a better view out than you'll find in any average hatchback – including the A-Class.
+Though it can't match the elevated driving position of some SUVs, it certainly affords better forward visibility than you'll find in an average hatchback – including the A-Class.

 Being a little higher up also makes it easy to get in and out of the B-Class, whether you choose a seat in the first or second row.
 Once seated, you'll appreciate the expansive glass area that floods the B-Class' interior with natural light.

 Though there's a lot of space inside, it's a shame that Mercedes hasn't paid the same attention as some rivals to in-car storage.
-While there's a good size glove box and door bins front and rear, passengers may still struggle to find a place to hold items that might be required on a journey.
+While there's a good size glove box and door bins front and rear, passengers may still struggle to find handy places to securely hold the smaller items they may want on a journey.

 The first examples of the latest-generation B-Class to hit the UK are fitted with a fixed rear seat that splits and folds in three sections to a 40:20:40 ratio.
 With the rear seats in use, there are 455 litres of luggage capacity, while folding all three seats flat unlocks a total of 1,540 litres.
 That's a close match for the BMW 2 Series Active Tourer – arguably the car’s most direct rival.
 Boot volume drops to 405 litres for the B 250 e but that's still a good space and there are no awkward steps in the boot floor.
 However, there's no dedicated space for the charging cables when not in use.